ajdlm/google-books-search/README.md

 * On this page, Delete buttons will appear in place of the Save and Saved! buttons.
 Clicking on such a button will delete the corresponding book from the database.

-* Clicking on a View button on either page will open corresponding book's Google Books information page.
+* Clicking on a View button on either page will open the corresponding book's Google Books information page.

 ## Technologies Used